 Introduction

-- To begin, establish your React Native project with Expo CLI:
+To begin, let's create a new React Native project using Expo CLI:

 cd react-native-lineargradient